cosmos/cosmos/WHITEPAPER.md

 infrastructure.
-We have seen specialized blockchain applications like Bitcoin [\[1\]][1] (a cryptocurrency), Zerocash [\[2\]][2] (a cryptocurrency for privacy), and generalized smart contract platforms such as Ethereum [\[3\]][3], with countless distributed applications for the Etherium Virtual Machine (EVM) such as Augur (a prediction market) and TheDAO [\[4\]][4] (an investment club).
+We have seen specialized blockchain applications like Bitcoin [\[1\]][1] (a cryptocurrency), Zerocash [\[2\]][2] (a cryptocurrency for privacy), and generalized smart contract platforms such as Ethereum [\[3\]][3], with countless distributed applications for the Ethereum Virtual Machine (EVM) such as Augur (a prediction market) and TheDAO [\[4\]][4] (an investment club).

 To date, however, these blockchains have suffered from a number of drawbacks,